 Begin with the basics

 The key to excel in the Quantitative Aptitude section of CAT is to get the basics right.
 It is extremely important have conceptual clarity of QA topics and know the formulae by heart.
-Start learning the concepts that can help you save time while attempting Quantitative Aptitude questions.
+Start by covering the CAT Quantitative Aptitude syllabus.
+Learn concepts thoroughly so that you can apply them to various types of Quantitative Aptitude questions with ease and speed.
 Once your concepts are clear, start attempting practice questions.
 Practice a large number and a variety of CAT Quantitative questions to gain control on all topics.
 Start by attempting easy questions first, and then move on to the difficult ones.

 Also Read: